pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] connection select NAME [COMMAND-OPTIONS]

-      Select a WBEM connection definition as current or default.
+      Select a connection definition as current or default.

-      Select the connection definition named NAME from the connections file to be the current connection.
+      The NAME argument is the name of the connection definition in the connections file.
 The connection definition in the connections file must exist.
+Tab completion is supported for the NAME argument.

-If the NAME argument is omitted, a list of connection definitions from the connections file is presented with a prompt for the user to select a connection definition.
+      If the NAME argument is omitted, a list of all connection definitions from the connections file is displayed and the user is prompted for selecting one of them.

       If the --set-default option is set, the default connection is set to the selected connection definition, in addition.
       Once defined, the default connection will be used as a default in future executions of pywbemcli if none of the